 Due to the nature of the internet, it'd be easy to get a second opinion from another tutor on that course in minutes.
 A well-researched course also adds to your tutoring qualification.

 You want to create the impression that you have the right tutoring qualification.
 Thus it is important to design the outline as simply as possible.
 The outline must adequately convey the gist of the course and the contents in simple language.

 Since your course will be taught on the internet, you may require some basic IT skills.
 Basic skills like making a Powerpoint presentation online, sharing course materials, and designing and interpreting spreadsheets, among others, are pertinent to e-teaching.

 You should also be able to operate a webcam to facilitate video communication with your learners.

 Choose an effective business management software to host your lesson

-On average, building a website for your lessons can range from $12,000 to $150,000 plus launching and design.
+On average, building a website for your lessons can range from $12,000 to $150,000, plus launching and design.
 Maintaining the website can cost you between $35 and $5000 monthly.
-Doing it yourself will cost you more money and time.
-Workee can handle all that for you while you focus on your students.
+Doing it with Workee will cost you less and give you enough time to focus on your students.